Air Conditioner Recycling

-Your old air conditioner is taking up space in your basement, and you’re confused about how to handle the situation.
+Your old air conditioner finally kicked the bucket and is taking up valuable space.
 What do you do next?
 Haul it up the stairs and throw it away?
 Call your neighbor to see if he can try to fix it?

 Guess what.
 There’s a much more responsible way to dispose of your broken air conditioning unit.